Skip to main content

 }

-API Integration
+API Integration (Server-side)

-// Server-side fetch (simplified response handling)
+// Server-side fetch returns response body as a string directly

 const data = await fetch('https://api.example.com/data')